Walmart.com to sell goods made by small women-owned businesses

-(Reuters) - Wal-Mart Stores Inc (WMT.N) on Thursday will launch a line of products from small, women-owned businesses on its website, its latest push to position itself as a leader in women’s economic empowerment.
+March 7 (Reuters) - Wal-Mart Stores Inc on Thursday will launch a line of products from small, women-owned businesses on its website, its latest push to position itself as a leader in women’s economic empowerment.

 More than 200 items, from jewelry and iPad cases to coffee beans and apparel, will be sold on the “Empowering Women Together” section of Walmart.com, the world’s largest retailer said on Thursday, a day before International Women’s Day.